Happy Developers: Navigators Of The Data Age

 In the age of discovery, navigators changed the world.
 Their unique skills won them fame, riches, and glory, as well as the ears and support of kings and emperors.

 The rulers of old who knew the importance of investing in these skilled frontier men rewarded their nations with the longest and wealthiest golden ages they’d ever seen.
 Nowadays, in the age of data, developers are the new navigators.
-Their happiness is the key to the success of modern business and the employers and companies who understand this have the opportunity to become market leaders.
+Their happiness is the key to the success of modern businesses and the employers and companies who understand this have the opportunity to become market leaders.

 Traversing the oceans of data

-Software engineers, Devops, SREs, Data Scientists, and developers at large are the new helmsman, navigators, and cartographers.
+Software engineers, DevOps, SREs, Data Scientists, and developers at large are the new helmsman, navigators, and cartographers.
 The skills developers have and their unique access to the tools of their trade is the key to solving modern problems – problems of scale, automation, AI training, complex calculation and prediction, and in general, of data manipulation.
 Tools were and still are a huge part of both the developer and navigator professions.
-While navigators had the sextant, star charts, kamals, compasses, and containers, developers have an even more impressive list of tools such as IDEs, compilers, CI/CD, ML/AI models, Programming languages, cloud-services, serverless, Istio, kubernetes, and containers, to name just a few.
+While navigators had the sextant, star charts, kamals, compasses, and containers, developers have an even more impressive list of tools such as IDEs, compilers, CI/CD, ML/AI models, Programming languages, cloud-services, serverless, Istio, Kubernetes, and containers, to name just a few.

 As you’ve probably noticed “containers” repeat on both lists, and indeed developers have named much of their modern tools after maritime namesakes.
 The same is true for Kubernetes (‘Helmsman’ in Greek), Istio (‘sail’ in Greek), and many more.
-When surveying modern software projects, it quickly becomes apparent that the required toolchain is constantly growing, and hence the knowhow and efforts that are required from developers is constantly growing as well.
+When surveying modern software projects, it quickly becomes apparent that the required toolchain is constantly growing, and hence the know-how and efforts that are required from developers are constantly growing as well.
 Of course, there is no doubt that without both the tools and developers organizations wouldn’t be able to approach, let alone traverse, the oceans of data.

 The importance of quality data

 Data is not the new gold or oil, it’s the new oxygen.
-Every part of the modern business needs it, ranging from sales to marketing to product, all the way through security, data-science, and of course to engineering itself.
+Every part of the modern business needs it, ranging from sales to marketing to product, all the way through security, data science, and of course to engineering itself.
 However, the pursuit and effort to obtain data is not about blindly collecting, as opposed to what some vendors of big-data solutions might be claiming.
 Data is about quality before quantity.
 Each voyage is about getting to the right data at the right time and how to derive the right products from it.
 You don’t want to drown in data, you want to swim in it.
 As historian Yuval Noah Harari put it in his bestselling book Homo Deus: A History of Tomorrow: “In ancient times having power meant having access to data.
 Today having power means knowing what to ignore.”

-Looking at data-science really highlights this fact.
-The better data-scientists are able to label and curate their data-sets, the better outcome they can achieve.
+Looking at data science really highlights this fact.
+The better data scientists are able to label and curate their data sets, the better outcome they can achieve.
 While more flexibility is afforded with deep learning, the quality of data still remains pivotal.
 Quality, as with many other aspects of life, translates to not only skill, but motivation and guidance.
 The ability to see the new frontier that can be obtained beyond the veils of data at the horizon, is directly linked to the creativity, freedom, and ability to persevere through obstacles.
 If we boil all these parameters down to a key one- happiness would be it.
 We need our developers happy.

 Developers – You need them happy